Correspondence

 Jonathan Swift & H. L. Mencken — outrage cycles, dunks, and the pleasure of contempt

-George Orwell & Aldous Huxley — propaganda vs pleasure: which governs the feed?
+George Orwell & Aldous Huxley — the idea of America in a post-Trumpian world

 W. E. B. Du Bois & Ida B. Wells — viral testimony, receipts, and the hazards of visibility